Top 16 places to visit in France!

 So, What was it used for?

-Lastly, there is motorhome parking at the visitor car park.
+Last but not least, there’s motorhome parking at the visitor car park.

 9. Pont d’Arc

 The Ardèche River weaves its way through the Gorges de l’Ardéche, where canoeing, rafting and all things water related are offered.
 The biggest attraction is a natural one – the beautiful Pont d’Arc.

 We love this natural limestone arch of the Pond d’Arc that spans the river, but the best place to see it is from the viewpoint on the road above, enabling you to look down over water.

 There’s a little beach section below the arch, where you can spend a lazy afternoon.